moonbeam-foundation/cli-ts-signer/README.md

 ### Sudo

 To try sudo, open 3 terminals.
-In the first one run `yarn run launch --parachain local --relay local` in order to launch a local parachain on port 34102.
+In the first one run `npm run launch --parachain local --relay local` in order to launch a local parachain on port 34102.

 Then, in the two other windows run :